Biblical Studies Master’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in bible at each degree level.
+In the most recent reporting year, 3,603 students earned theirBiblical Studies majors across all award levels.
+The following table shows the number of diplomas awarded in Biblical Studies at each degree level.

 | Education Level | Number of Grads |